holochain/docs-pages/src/pages/get-building/index.md

 * The examples below use `$` to represent your terminal prompt in a UNIX-like OS, though it may have been customized in your OS to appear differently.
 * We assume that you are reading this guide because your are a developer new to Holochain but interested in actually building peer-to-peer distributed applications using a framework that is agent-centric, that provides intrinsic data integrity, is scalable, and when deployed, end-user code runs just on the devices of the participants without relying on centralized servers or blockchain tokens or other points of centralized control.
 * We assume that you've at least skimmed [Holochain's Core Concepts](https://developer.holochain.org/concepts/1_the_basics/) or are ready to pop over there when needed.
 * Because Holochain's DNA's are written in Rust, we assume you have at least a basic familiarity with the language.
-Note, however, that Holochain DNAs rarely need to take advantage of the more complicated aspects of the language, so don't let Rust's learning curve scare you.
+Note, however, that this guide will take you through everything you need to do, step-by-step, so you can follow the steps and learn Rust later.
+Additionally, Holochain DNAs rarely need to take advantage of the more complicated aspects of the language, so don't let Rust's learning curve scare you.
+    * If you're new to Rust, you can start your learning journey by reading chapters 1 to 11 in the [Rust Book](https://doc.rust-lang.org/book/) and doing the accompanying [Rustlings exercises](https://github.com/rust-lang/rustlings/).
-* We also assume that you have basic familiarity with the Unix or Windows command-line.
+* We also assume that you have basic familiarity with the Unix command line.

 ### 1. Introduction to Holochain